hspaans/dotfiles/README.md

 You can also maintain them in a git repository and use them in other situations like for GitHub Codespaces or VSCode devcontainers.
 Both can use a plain git repository to retreive and install the dotfiles from in the container.

+## Aliases set in git

+- `changelog`: Generates a changelog
+- `undo`: Delete all commits not pushed to remote yes

 ## Remarks for some dotfiles

 ### .gitignore